amygurski/CodeMash-Capture-the-Flag/README.md

 ### You are going to need a broom (1000)
 **Getting started**
 Thankfully there was a reference to a scytale.
 There was also a mysterious broom propped in the corner of the boardgame room near the strip of paper.
 Wrapping it around the broom, it was clean the numbers lined up-ish.
 I wrote them down and messed with them til around midnight to no avail.
 The next morning, the broom was gone!
-I told Bill and he located it and made a note that it was for CodeMash.
-Some more careful wrapping revealed the answer.
+I told Bill Sempf and he located it and made a note that it was for CodeMash.
+Some more careful wrapping of the hint around the broom revealed the answer.

 **What I learned**
 This was the start of being more social with the CTF.
 I wound up working on it with someone and we got SO close.
 This one was in Hex Code: